GridTools/gt4py/CONTRIBUTING.md

 pre-commit install --install-hooks
 ```

-Or it can be executed on demand from the command line:
+Alternatively, it can be executed on demand from the command line:

 ```bash
 # Check only the staged changes